SHARE

 • Here's how to tell when the custard is done: dip a spoon into the custard, then trace a line with your finger over the back of the spoon.
 If the indentation remains, it means the custard is done.

-• Divide the chocolate pots de crème mixture between 8 small glasses, cups, or ramekins, or bowls (½ cup/125 ml capacity).
+• Divide the chocolate pots de crème mixture between 8 small jars, cups, ramekins, or bowls (½ cup/125 ml capacity).
 Cover with plastic wrap and refrigerate for 3 hours, or until the chocolate pots de crème are cool and set.

 • SERVING: Bring the chocolate pots de crème back to room temperature 15 to 30 minutes before serving.
 Garnish each serving with whipped cream and grated dark chocolate, if desired.
 Enjoy!